 Jamie studied Freelance Journalism at the British College of Journalism before heading straight into sports writer roles for several football news outlets.
 Following Manchester United’s rapid decline, he had an immediate change of heart and decided to lend his talents to Thred.
 Now, as Pop Culture Editor, he spends his days jabbering on about the best in film and TV, and occasionally knocks up a hefty listicle about gaming, or pets.
 Often referred to as the resident cockney, he breaks up the daily hustle by prodding the rest of the office and continues to show unwavering commitment to scaring Elliot once a day with snake related content.
 He also loves a headline image on Photoshop and gets aroused by a tasty gradient.

-Sofia Phillips, Writer
+Sofia Phillips, Senior Writer

 Sofia studied Spanish during her time at the University of Exeter.
 She chose to spend her year abroad teaching English in Argentina and working as a journalist in Colombia, before travelling across the continent with her camera.
 Returning to the UK to pursue a Masters in International Journalism and an internship at National Geographic Traveller, she eventually found herself at Thred’s doors.
 Now, she balances her time between obsessing over the latest trends and telling everyone about the new song she just learned to play on the bass guitar.